-Set up basecamp in Zermatt, a bustling, snow-globe-like, car-free, city-village, and explore more than 200 miles and 7,477 vertical feet of spectacular swooshing.
+Set up basecamp in Zermatt, a bustling, snow-globe-like, car-free city-village, and explore more than 200 miles and 7,477 vertical feet of spectacular swooshing.
 Beyond the slopes, check out everything from moonlit fat-tire biking to world-renowned cuisine.
 Danke schön.

 Winter Attractions in Zermatt:

-- Visit sky-touching Glacier Paradise via Crystal gondola with glass floors, and venture 50 feet below the surface to the Glacier Palace for man-made ice tunnels and sculptures
+- Visit sky-touching Glacier Paradise via the Crystal gondola with glass floors, and venture 50 feet below the surface to the Glacier Palace for man-made ice tunnels and sculptures

 - Hike 13,123-foot Breithorn with a guide